HekiNav/framework-finder/README.md

 # Framework Finder
 A web app which calculates the best framework laptop model and configuration for your needs.
 Built with Bootstrap, Typecript and Vite.
+Made for [siege](https://siege.hackclub.com)

 ## Features
 - Data scraping with Playwright